Afrikan Spir: Early life and family

-Afrikan Spir was born on 10 November 1837 in his father's estates of Spirovska, near the city of Elisavetgrad (Elizabethgrad, Kherson Governorate, Russian Empire now Kropyvnytskyi, Ukraine).
+Afrikan Spir was born on 10 November 1837 in his father's estates of Spirovska, near the city of Elizabethgrad, Kherson Governorate, Russian Empire (now Kropyvnytskyi, Ukraine).
 (Note: In the biography of Afrikan Spir written by his daughter Hélène as an introduction to Nouvelles Esquisses de Philosophie Critique, his date of birth is given as 15 November 1837 (Vie de A. Spir, p.IX).)

-His father, Alexander Alexandrovich Spir, of German descent, was a Russian surgeon—Chief Physician of the military Hospital of Odessa specifically—and former professor of mathematics in Moscow.
+His father, Alexander Alexandrovich Spir, of German-Jewish descent, was a Russian Empire surgeon—Chief Physician of the military Hospital of Odessa specifically—and former professor of mathematics in Moscow.
 In 1812, he received the Order of St. Vladimir, was knighted, and became councillor and member of Kherson's Governorate hereditary nobility.
 (Note: According to the Russian Law about the Nobility, people who were awarded with the St. Vladimir Order (each class) had had the rights of hereditary nobility until the Emperor's Decree of 1900 was issued.
 After this only three first classes of the Order gave such a right.)
-His mother, Helena Constantinovna Spir, daughter of the major Poulevich, was on her mother's side the granddaughter of the Greek painter Logino, who arrived in Russia under the reign of Catherine the Great.
+His mother, Helena Constantinovna Spir, daughter of the major Poulevich, was on her mother's side the granddaughter of the Greek painter Logino, who arrived in Russian Empire under the reign of Catherine the Great.
 (Note: In the biography of Afrikan Spir written by his daughter Hélène as an introduction to Nouvelles Esquisses de Philosophie Critique, his mother's name is given as Elena Arsenowna Poulevich (Vie de A. Spir, p.IX).)

 Alexander and Helena had four children—three boys and one girl— Aristarque, Kharitine, Alexandre and African.
 The names were chosen, on the whim (un caprice) of their father, from an old synaxis of the Orthodox calendar, which is the source of the curious name "Afrikan" (a very uncommon name of a minor orthodox saint, the father of Šimon).
 Spir disliked his Christian name, simply signing his letters and books "A. Spir".
 His modesty impelled him not to use either the German "von" or the French "de"—denoting his noble status—before his family name.
 (Note: Or to abridge it, if it was absolutely necessary to maintain it, like in his engagement-card: "A. v.
 Spir-Elise Gatternicht Verlobte Odessa December 1871 Stuttgart", cf.Ibid., p.
 4, Personal papers of African Spir, Ms. fr.
 1406, 2, no.7.)